camunda-community-hub/camunda8-greenfield-installation/README.md

 Run `make` to create an Azure Kubernetes cluster and install Camunda.

-> :information_source: **Note** The make file will prompt for an IP address once the cluster (and Azure App Gateway)
+Note that the make file for `azure` will prompt for an IP address after it creates the cluster.
+Here are some notes on how to find the IP Address of the App Gateway of your newly created Azure cluster.

+## Azure App Gateway IP Address

+By default, the azure kubernetes cluster created by this project will create an Application Gateway named `myApplicationGateway`.

-> has been created.
-To find the ip address, navigate to your Microsoft Azure Console, find the Application Gateway (by
+To find the url of the Application Gateway for your cluster, open a browser and navigate to your Azure console.
+Find the Application
-> default this will be named `myApplicationGateway`), and click on "Frontend IP configurations".
+Gateway named `myApplicationGateway`, and click on "Frontend IP configurations" and copy the IP address.

+When the make command pauses to ask for IP address, copy and paste this value and press enter to continue the installation.

 ## Troubleshooting